Scheduling Jobs on the Server¶

 - File Filter: You can filter out specific file formats to be picked from the specified directory.

 - Scope: You can select No restriction on hours if there is no specific time frame to run the job or specify an hourly window in the Run only between hours option.

 - Continuous Settings: You can select options for Rerun, Erroneous Records and Job Termination to run the job continuously.

-In this case we will set the Frequency of schedule to be run Monthly on every last Friday of a quarter at 5 pm.
+In this case we will set the Frequency of the schedule to run Monthly, every last Friday of a quarter, at 5 pm.